 - Round nose pliers: I find these pretty much interchangeable with flat nose pliers, but with the added bonus of forming neat round coils on wire stems (as below) when you need to create a 'platform' for a flower or felt ball.

 So that's it!
 I hope you've found these tips useful and perhaps you've even found a new tool to add to your felt flower toolkit.
-If you want to share your own tool recommendations or have any questions about felt flower making you'd like me to answer in future blog posts, pop a comment below!

 Disclaimer: All opinions are my own and are freely given.
 I am in no way associated with the brands mentioned in this article and do not receive any incentives or commission.
 This article does not constitute advice and I recommend doing your own research before deciding whether a particular tool is right for your crafting needs.